Setting Up Your Domain and DNS

 mail.someotherdomain.com - priority 15 (ternary server)

 The lowest priority value is used first and if this doesn't respond then the next lowest value is used.
 This continues until either one of the hosts has responded or all of them have failed.
+You can also have records with equal priority for load sharing.
 This system allows you to run backup servers or even share the load with multiple mail servers.